 Not quite.
 What we propose is while the data belongs to the staff, the data is the true value that is beyond the labour surplus, currently lost and yet immensely valuable.
 If we can manage this data better to the benefit of those that contribute, we can change the conversation of what is labour worth and what is the magnitude of talent and attitude to determine the fate of someone (or entire companies).

 Although we are still seeking a profit, a majority of the revenues collected will be given back to the participants, so that there is an incentive to continue to contribute to the platform wherever the person may be, or whomever they may interact with.
 Both staff and customers will receive points that can translate to rewards by virtue of being on the platform.

-In a way we will be rewarding positive contribution to society and enabling people to have a record of their contribution, so that they can show to others, use it as they find necessary or to have access to other opportunities that were not available before.
+In a way we will be rewarding positive contributions to society and enabling people to have a record of their contribution, so that they can show it to others, use it as they find necessary or to have access to other opportunities that were not available before.